DataBiosphere/terra-cli/README.md

 #### Authentication
 1. Register a Terra account with the [dev instance](https://bvdp-saturn-dev.appspot.com/#) to go through authentication.
 I think this needs to be a non-Google/Verily corporate account.
-2. Keep going through the warning login screen ("!
-Google hasn't verified this app" -> click "Advanced" -> "Go to ... (unsafe)") that shows up since the CLI is not a Google-verified app yet.
+2. `terra auth login` launches an OAuth flow that pops out a browser window with a warning login page ("!
+Google hasn't verified this app").
+This shows up because the CLI is not yet a Google-verified app.
+Click through the warnings ("Advanced" -> "Go to ... (unsafe)") to complete the login.

 Note: The default server has been temporarily changed from `terra-dev` to `wchamber-dev`.
 This is because the Terra dev services are behind a firewall that requires users to be